Our annual holiday sale has started, for discount codes click here.

 Use speaker cables that are as short and as thick as possible to preserve the damping factor of the amplifier.
 In my experience, 10 AWG cables even at 6-feet long will have an insignificant impact on the sound.

-Our Starkrimson Mono amps are specifically designed to be small, allowing you to place them close to the speaker, allowing for very short cables.
+Our Starkrimson Mono Premium amps are specifically designed to be small, allowing you to place them close to the speaker, allowing for very short cables.

 References